google/oboe/docs/FullGuide.md

 If you register a callback, then it will automatically close the stream in a separate thread if the stream is disconnected.
 Note that registering this callback will enable callbacks for both data and errors.
 So `onAudioReady()` will be called.
 See the "high priority callback" section below.

-Your callback can implement the following methods:
+Your callback can implement the following methods (called in a seperate thread):

-* `onErrorBeforeClose(stream, error)` - called when the stream has been stopped but not yet closed, so you can still query the stream for its properties (e.g. for number of underruns).
+* `onErrorBeforeClose(stream, error)` - called when the stream has been stopped but not yet closed, so you can still reference the underlying stream (e.g.`getXRunCount()`).
 You can also inform any other threads that may be calling the stream to stop doing so.
 Do not delete the stream or modify its stream state in this callback.
 * `onErrorAfterClose(stream, error)` - called when the stream has been closed by Oboe so the stream cannot be used and calling getState() will return closed.
+During this callback, stream properties (those requested by the builder) can be queried, as well as frames written and read.
-The only valid queries are frames written and read.
-The stream itself can safely destroy itself at the end of this method (although this is risky).
-Triggering another stream to restart is also a valid use of this callback.
+The stream can be deleted at the end of this method (as long as it not referenced in other threads).

-The `onError*()` methods will be called in a new thread created by Oboe just for this callback.
-So you can safely open a new stream in the `onErrorAfterClose()` method.
-Note that if you open a new stream it might have different characteristics than the original stream (for example framesPerBurst).
+Methods that reference the underlying stream are unsafe (e.g. `getTimestamp()`, `getXRunCount()`, `read()`, `write()`, etc.).
+Opening a seperate stream is also a valid use of this callback, especially if the error received is `Error::Disconnected`.
+However, it is important to note that the new audio device may have vastly different properties than the stream that was disconnected.

 ## Optimizing performance